Great job! Your efforts make a difference!

-Your participation in the Blue Bin, Black Bin, Green Bin and Household Hazardous Waste programs have helped Ottawa to divert over a million tonnes of waste from the landfill in the past decade.
+Your participation in the Blue/Black Bin, Green Bin and the Household Hazardous Waste programs has helped Ottawa to divert over 1.3 million tonnes of waste from the landfill in the past decade.

-In January 2010 the Green Bin program was introduced, followed by bi-weekly garbage collection in November 2012.
-The combination of these programs increased the residential diversion rate from 32% to 46% by the end of 2013.
+The combination of these programs increased the residential diversion rate from 32% to 44% by the end of 2016.
 Your participation has made a significant difference.

 Recycling extends the life of the City’s landfill site, protects the environment, and provides Ottawa with additional revenues!